williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-Install osTicket v.1.15.8, download osTicket from the installation files folder, extract and copy the "upload" folder to c:\inetpub\wwwroot, within c:\inetpub\root, rename "upload" to "osTicket".
+Back in file explorer, extract osTicket-v.1.15.8 in place, in the extracted file of osTicket-v.1.15.8, copy or drag and drop the "upload" folder to c:\inetpub\wwwroot, within c:\inetpub\wwwroot, rename "upload" to "osTicket".

-Reload IIS again.
+Restart IIS again.

-On IIS go to sites -> Default -> osTicket -> on the right, click "Browse *:80"
+On IIS go to sites -> Default web site -> osTicket -> on the right, click "Browse *:80 (http)"

 </p>
 <br />